Configuring GitLab Runner on OpenShift

 cloneURL all Overwrite the URL for the GitLab instance.
 Used only if the runner can’t connect to the GitLab URL.

-env all Name of ConfigMap containing key-value pairs that will be injected as environment variables in the Runner pod.
+env all Name of ConfigMap containing key-value pairs that are injected as environment variables in the Runner pod.

 runnerImage 1.7 Overwrites the default GitLab Runner image.
 Default is the Runner image the operator was bundled with.